In this article we’ll cover:

 - With any rental company, ask for the newest scooter available.
 We’ve found that older scooters tend to have more problems and are less comfortable.
 The cushioning on a newer chair is usually not as worn out, so it tends to be more comfortable.
 The newer chairs can also have features that make the chairs easier to adjust and use.

-If you’re renting a scooter and staying off site in a non-Disney hotel, you’ll need to plan for transportation to and from Disney with your scooter.
-If your hotel provides an accessible bus to your resort, than you’ll be okay.
-Otherwise I’d find a rental place that can give you a pride mobility gogo scooter.
+If you’re renting a scooter and staying off site in a non-Disney hotel, or if you plan to ride your own car or a rental car, you’ll need to plan for transportation to and from Disney with your scooter.
+If your hotel provides an accessible bus to your resort, then you’ll be okay.
+Otherwise, I’d find a rental place that can give you a portable scooter, such as the Pride Mobility Go Go scooter.
 Those are lighter than other scooters and can be taken apart.
 But that’s only if someone in your party can pick up a lot of weight.
-I think it’s around 45 pounds for the heaviest piece.
-It may be challenging to get it to fit in a regular car.
-We have an SUV and we put it in the back.
+They run about 35-45 pounds for the heaviest piece.
 If you’re unable to do any of this, I’d stick with renting from Disney, inside the parks.
+These portable scooters should fit in the trunks of midsize to large size cars, and SUV’s.

 Another option is to rent an accessible van that’s equipped to transport a wheelchair or ECV.
 We’ll be adding more about that later.